How to Make Money With Music: 8 Creative Ideas to Monetize

 But it’s not impossible.

-Today, there’s no one way to do it.
+Today, there’s no one way to sell your music.

 If you piece together a few different ways of making money, you’ll be that much closer to pulling in a good and livable income.